oxidecomputer/quartz/README.md

 able to use symlinks, and should consider setting `LongPathsEnabled` in regedit at `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem` to 1 and rebooting.

+- When building Xilinx design, Vivado will need to be installed and on your `$PATH`.

 ### vivado macros
 There are simulation-only XPM macros available in the `vnd/xpm/xpm_vhdl` submodule, provided by the https://github.com/fransschreuder/xpm_vhdl project.